ericholtz/Brogue/README.md

 			Player...
 GameMaster...

 		### Silas ###
-			A couple different anamations for each enemy Type.
+			A couple different animations for each enemy Type.
-			A manual Astar Pathing algorithom.
+			A manual Astar Pathing algorithm.
 			More to come...

 	## Contribution Guidelines ##